xonixx/makesure/README.md

 @calls b
 ```

-You can find more information on how the directive interacts with the other directives in [@calls.md](docs/@calls.md).
+You can find more information on how the directive interacts with other directives in [@calls.md](docs/@calls.md).

 ### @reached_if